fratajcz/metafilter-apply/README.md

 ./process_walks.py --input walks.txt --output unique_ids.txt
 ```

-which will give you a file called ```unique_walks.txt``` where each line will contain one unique node identifier.
+which will give you a file called ```unique_ids.txt``` where each line will contain one unique node identifier.
 Now, subset your initial graph that you used during the walking by calling

 ```
 python3 subset_graph.py -g hetionet_train.gpickle -l unique_ids.txt -o hetionet_subset_train.tsv